udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ###### 5.2.3 Asset Registration
 Assets need to be registered on the UDAP blockchain for applications to query and manage their states on the blockchain.
 In the meantime, applications receive asset registration information broadcast by other applications, enabling cross-application and cross-chain asset transfer and trading.
 Assets registration is a two-way binding process between real world assets and crypto assets.
 Asset metadata is identified and uploaded to off-chain P2P storage network at this stage, and a hash value of the off-chain metadata is stored and associated to the crypto assets.
 In this process, asset issuers need to make detailed configuration of asset attributes, for example:

--   Transferability：an asset can be either transferrable or non-transferrable.
-If an asset is not transferrable, the asset is usually a warrant asset.
+-   Transferability：an asset can be either transferable or non-transferable.
+If an asset is not transferable, the asset is usually a warrant asset.
 The only meaningful operation is "delivery", which means that the warrant owner delivers to the original issuer the promised product or service.

 -   Sellability：an asset can be either sellable or non-sellable, which defines the ability to be sold.
 If the asset is configured to be non-transferrable, the asset is essentially non-sellable.